DennisCorvers/BitSerializer/README.md

 # BitStream
 A bitstream that offers (de)serialization in binary format

+BitStream is written in NetStandard2.0 making it compatible with Unity3D!

 A serializer/stream for reading/writing various types of data.
 Similar to https://github.com/DennisCorvers/ByteStream but instead packs on bits instead of bytes.
 This means that with BitStream, the smallest possible read and write is 1 bit long.
 This allows for compressing data (like bit flags) down by up to 8-fold!

 *__Carefully read the Usage section__ for a brief introduction on how to use the library.*